-The Performing Arts Readiness project will offer free webinars, on-site training, and presentations at professional conferences on various topics related to emergency preparedness starting in mid-2017.
+The Performing Arts Readiness project offers free webinars, on-site training, and presentations at professional conferences on various topics related to emergency preparedness:

 Introduction to Emergency Preparedness for Performing Arts Organizations

 Date & Time: Thursday, August 23, and Tuesday, Sept.
 25, 2018, 2:00-3:30pm ET (This is the same webinar presented on two different dates.)

 Description: Localized emergencies, regional disasters, and catastrophic events can have a devastating impact on performing arts organizations where even a brief loss of business can threaten sustainability.
 This free 90 minute webinar will provide an introduction to why emergency preparedness is critical to protect your organization from external risks and internal vulnerabilities.
 These include human caused and natural crises.
 You will learn the typical process and contents of a plan, and receive information about resources to help with planning.

 This webinar is appropriate for attendees representing large and small performing arts organizations as well as those with and without their own performance facilities.
 Executive and management staff will find this webinar useful, as well as H.R., finance, communications, marketing, technical, and front-of-house staff.